grafana/agent/docs/sources/flow/reference/components/discovery.kubelet.md

 `refresh_interval` | `duration` | How often the Kubelet should be polled for scrape targets | `5s` | no
 `namespaces` | `list(string)` | A list of namespaces to extract target pods from | | no

- At most one of the following must be provided:
+One of the following authentication methods must be provided if kubelet authentication is enabled
  - [`bearer_token` argument](#arguments).
  - [`bearer_token_file` argument](#arguments).
  - [`authorization` block][authorization].